Microchip-MPLAB-Harmony/mc_apps_sam_rh71/readme.md

+﻿---
+title: Motor Control Application Examples for SAM RH71 family
+nav_order: 1
+has_children: true
+has_toc: false
+---

-﻿# Microchip MPLAB® Harmony 3 Motor Control Application Examples for SAM RH71 family
+# Microchip MPLAB® Harmony 3 Motor Control Application Examples for SAM RH71 family

 MPLAB Harmony 3 is an extension of the MPLAB® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC32 microcontroller